xynehq/jaf/docs/adk-analysis.md

-# Google ADK Analysis: Primitives, Style, and FAF Integration Plan
+# Google ADK Analysis: Primitives, Style, and JAF Integration Plan

 ## Executive Summary

 Google ADK (Agent Development Kit) represents a mature, production-ready framework for building AI agents with a rich ecosystem of tools, session management, and streaming capabilities.
-This document analyzes ADK's core primitives and programming patterns to design a FAF ADK Layer that brings ADK-style functionality to FAF's functional paradigm.
+This document analyzes ADK's core primitives and programming patterns to design a JAF ADK Layer that brings ADK-style functionality to JAF's functional paradigm.

 ## ADK Programming Style Analysis